user-tax-dev/jsext/readme.mdi.md

 ni -D @u6x/jsext
 ```

 Node.js 19 has removed the --experimental-specifier-resolution flag.
-Its functionality can now be achieved via custom loaders.

 use this instead